Mary Telfair: Early life

-Telfair was born in Augusta, Georgia, on January 28, 1791, the daughter of Edward Telfair, a Scot, who, at the age of 40, married 16-year-old Sarah Gibbons at her family's Sharon Plantation in 1774.
+Telfair was born in Augusta, Georgia, in 1791, the daughter of Edward Telfair, a Scot, who, at the age of 40, married 16-year-old Sarah Gibbons at her family's Sharon Plantation in 1774.
 Edward was halfway through his second term as governor of Georgia at the time of Mary's birth.
 They had eight other children, Mary being their first daughter.
 Telfair's sister, Margaret, later married William B. Hodgson.

 She was schooled in New York from the age of ten, quickly becoming a "voracious reader" of writers such as Hannah More and Lord Byron.

 Between 1799 and the early years of the 19th century, her family endured the deaths of her father and brothers Edward, Josiah and Thomas.
 Her inheritance from her father permitted her to travel, particularly and regularly to Europe, where she visited many museums, gardens, churches and universities.

 Art

-Telfair began to collect art in her home in what was then called St. James Square in Savannah.
+Telfair began to collect art in her home in what was then called St. James Square in Savannah, Georgia.
 Following her death, an inventory of her estate revealed that her collections numbered over 200 pieces, including paintings, prints, statues and plaster casts.